 It is therefore important to recognise, prevent and resolve identity theft to protect yourself.

 What is identity theft?

-Identity theft happens when someone steals your identity and impersonates you in order to open credit accounts, rent apartments, even engage in criminal acts.
+Identity theft is when someone steals your personal information such as Identity Card numbers, driver's license numbers, credit card numbers, ATM cards, and other key pieces of individuals' identities and impersonates you in order to open credit accounts, rent apartments, even engage in criminal acts.
 You don't know when it happens.
 Then one day you are turned down unexpectedly for a loan, you get a call from a collection agency about an account you never opened, or worse yet, a call from the police about a crime you didn't commit.
 Suddenly you are a victim of identity theft.

 How does identity theft happen?